mattcarlotta/nvi/README.md

 | `version` | | Prints version. |

 > [!NOTE]
-> † Without a `--` command, it'll report what it finds and exits.
-With a `--` command, the found ENV keys are added to the required ENV set and must be defined before the ENVs and command are emitted.
+> † Without a `--` command, scan reports what it finds and exits.
+With a `--` command, scan sets the found ENV keys to the required ENV set.

 Unrecognized commands are warned about on stderr and ignored.